ClusterHQ/flocker/docs/gettingstarted/installation.rst

 #.
 Install a supported Linux kernel

    Kernels older than ``3.16.4`` have a bug that affects Flocker's use of ZFS.
-   At the time of writing, the only supported Fedora 20 kernel on DigitalOcean is ``Fedora 20 x64 vmlinuz-3.16.6-203.fc20.x86_64``.
-   To switch to that kernel, follow these steps:
+   To switch to the newest kernel, follow these steps:

    #.
 Configure the Droplet to boot with the desired kernel:

       * Go to the DigitalOcean control panel for your specific Droplet, and in the Settings section choose the Kernel tab.
-      * Choose the ``Fedora 20 x64 vmlinuz-3.16.6-203.fc20.x86_64`` kernel for Fedora 20 (scroll all the way to the bottom) and press "Change".
+      * Choose the newest kernel for Fedora 20 (scroll all the way to the bottom) and press "Change".

    #.
 Upgrade the kernel package inside the virtual machine:

-      This specific kernel is no-longer available from the standard Fedora 20 repositories, so we install from ``koji``.
+      The selected kernel may no-longer be available from the standard Fedora 20 repositories, so we install from ``koji``.

       .. task:: install_kernel
          :prompt: [root@digitalocean]#